jonnywright/cs-lisp/README.md

 ### `sts-200`
 #### This command can only be used when inside a viewport.
 It will not work when in modelspace, or within paperspace with no active viewports.
-The command will switch off (freeze) any layers which are not deemed to be required in a 1:200 viewport (such as roadnames).
-This command uses layer names to determine whether a layer should be switched off, hence it is important to use layers correctly, and not to rename layers which have been created using this tool.
+The command will freeze (switch off) any layers which are not deemed to be required in a 1:200 viewport (such as roadnames).

 ### `sts-500`
 #### This command can only be used when inside a viewport.
 It will not work when in modelspace, or within paperspace with no active viewports.
-The command will switch off (freeze) any layers which are not deemed to be required in a 1:500 viewport (such as pole numbers).
+The command will freeze (switch off) any layers which are not deemed to be required in a 1:500 viewport (such as pole numbers).
-This command uses layer names to determine whether a layer should be switched off, hence it is important to use layers correctly, and not to rename layers which have been created using this tool.

 ### `sts-1000`
 #### This command can only be used when inside a viewport.
 It will not work when in modelspace, or within paperspace with no active viewports.
-The command will switch off (freeze) any layers which are not deemed to be required in a 1:1000 viewport (such as pole numbers).
+The command will freeze (switch off) any layers which are not deemed to be required in a 1:1000 viewport (such as pole numbers).
-This command uses layer names to determine whether a layer should be switched off, hence it is important to use layers correctly, and not to rename layers which have been created using this tool.

 ### `sts-lock`
 #### This command can only be used in paperspace, not inside an active viewport.
-The command will lock all viewports on the active layout, and switch off (freeze) the layer `STS_LAYOUT-VP2` as this layer is often used for viewports where the border should be hidden for aesthetic purposes.
+The command will lock all viewports on the active layout, and freeze (switch off) the layer `STS_LAYOUT-VP2` as this layer is often used for viewports where the border should be hidden for aesthetic purposes.

 ### `sts-unlock`
 #### This command can only be used in paperspace, not inside an active viewport.
-The command will switch on (thaw) layer `STS_LAYOUT-VP2` on the active layout, as this is commonly used for viewports with hidden borders (for aesthetic value).
-It will then unlock (Display Locked Off) all viewports on the active layout.
+The command will thaw (switch on) layer `STS_LAYOUT-VP2` on the active layout, as this is commonly used for viewports with hidden borders.
+It will then unlock (_Display Locked Off_) all viewports on the active layout.
 This command relies on proper use of layer names, as it will only thaw the `STS_LAYOUT-VP2` layer.
-If you have frozen any other layers within the paperspace, these will stay hidden and thus not be unlocked.
+If you have frozen any other layers within the paperspace, these will stay frozen and thus not be unlocked (AutoCAD can only unlock thawed viewports).
 ___
 ## Layers
 ### Importance of Layer Names
 The names of the layers in the table below should not be changed.
 If you feel a layer name is not appropriate, raise an issue or email jonny[dot]wright[at]siemens[dot]com.
 Most of the commands within this tool refer directly to the layer names, so if a layer name is updated then there is a high chance the command will break.
 Layer colours can be changed if absolutely necessary, without risk of breaking the tool, however this does lead to inconsistency between designs.
 It is understood that in certain circumstances, such as a direct customer request, this may be unavoidable.

-### Layer Name List
+### Layers
 The table below lists all of the layers currently built into this tool.
 If you feel you could improve this list, raise an issue or email jonny[dot]wright[at]siemens[dot]com.

 The table lists the layer name, it's colour, whether it is created as part of the [sts-layers](#sts-layers) (Standard) command, or as part of the [sts-layers-ext](#sts-layers-ext) (Extended) command.
 It also specifies whether or not it will be visible in specific viewport types, after running one of the viewport scale commands (eg, [sts-200](#sts-200)).